louhao088088/Simple_Rust_Compiler/README.md

-It is a simple RUST compiler by C++.
+It is a simple Rust compiler by C++.